 I’ll start with my usual ‘highly ranked game’ caveat here.
 With more than 1,000 ratings on Board Game Geek, Gloom of Kilforth ranks well over a 7.5 average and is just outside the top 1,000 board games of all times.
 However, that should be tempered by the fact the vast majority of people that have played it would have gone in expecting/wanting to like it.
 It won’t be a random pick-up for many – or game you risk playing with non-narrative game fans.

 Yes, the fantasy art is – well – fantasy art.
 It’s cliched, dark and booby at times.
 But it is of a very high quality if you like that kind of thing.
-But yes, its orcs and elves and dwarves and zzzz… But that’s hardly a criticism – if you don’t want that in a game, why buy or play it?
+Yes, its orcs and elves and dwarves and zzzz… But that’s hardly a criticism – if you don’t want that in a game, why buy or play it?

 The rulebook, for me and many others, is awful.
 And I have the second edition of the game which already had a lot of improvements.
 Due to all the exceptions and keywords, it could have done with a proper old school war game style rulebook.
 Instead it meanders around and nothing is easy to find.
 This constant rulebook diving also makes the game play very long.
 I expect most players will be looking at 3-4 hours – at least until you get the hang of it.